-Inspect the records of subscriber enrollment reconciliations with federal payroll offices and affirm that: (1) all reconciliations were completed quarterly, and (2) all actions were taken to reconcile identified differences within 60 days of the end of the quarter.
+Inspect the records of subscriber enrollment reconciliations with federal payroll offices and affirm that: (1) all reconciliations were completed quarterly, and (2) all actions were taken to reconcile identified differences within 91 days of the end of the quarter.

 Evaluation: Report all instances where enrollment reconciliations are not completed quarterly.
-Also, report all instances where action to reconcile differences have not occurred within 60 days of the end of the quarter.
-Identify instances where federal payroll offices fail to respond to carrier efforts to reconcile.
+Also, report all instances where action to reconcile differences have not occurred within 91 days of the end of the quarter.
+Identify instances where federal payroll offices fail to respond to carrier efforts to reconcile, including the identification of the payroll offices.